informatics-isi-edu/chaise/README.md

 # make install
 ```

+**Important** For production usage, we strongly recommend that Chaise only be installed in `/var/www/html/chaise`.
+This is the only configuration that we actively support.

 ### Deploy to a remote userdir

 This example is how you would install the software on a remote server, for example a test server.
 Replacing `username` and `hostname` with real values.